Bookworm370/InnerBand/README.md

 ## Categories ##

-iBoost augments many of your favorite Cocoa classes with categories to make using them, well, more useful!
+InnerBand augments many of your favorite Cocoa classes with categories to make using them, well, more useful!
 None interrupt your normal development practices.
 Use them or don't.
 With them, you'll be able to do lots of cool stuff!